Class Follow-Up: Triangle Suspension

 If you’re prone to motion sickness or nausea, consider locating the nearest trash can, just in case.
 It may help to watch what you eat for a few hours before the scene—stick with bland food, minimal protein, and nothing too acidic.
 Grains, bananas, cereal bars, etc., work for many folks.
 Don’t go into the suspension starving…but don’t go in with a full stomach.

-Dynamic suspensions will be a different type of “intense sensation” than you may be used to processing!
+Dynamic suspensions will be a different “intense sensation” type than you may be used to processing!
 Give your body time to get used to the rig.
 As with all kinds of bondage, you’ll build a tolerance to the specific sensations over time and repeated exposure.
 Keep track of “good pain” vs. “bad pain,” communicate, change position to change the pressure points, and constantly self-check to see if the sensations are ones you can process (or can learn to process) or warning signs of damage.

 “It is a defining characteristic of human sensory and motor systems that they habituate with repeated use…” – Adapting to Artificial Gravity at High Rotational Speeds, NASA Astrophysics Data System.